kudashevs/webpack-remove-code-blocks/README.md

 }
 ```

-Then, we need to update our webpack config with the specific options and the loader:
+Then, we need to update our webpack configuration with the specific options and the loader:

 ```javascript
 module.exports = {